 Following the events in the Capitol, the House of Representatives launched a second impeachment procedure against Trump.
-Trump faces accusations of inciting an insurrection; the House Speaker, Nancy Pelosi has held him responsible for posing a “clear and present danger to the nation”.
-Trump was forced to admit his defeat and the last days of his presidency were marked by yet another scandal.
+He faces accusations of inciting an insurrection; the House Speaker, Nancy Pelosi has held him responsible for posing a “clear and present danger to the nation”.
+He was forced to admit his defeat and the last days of his presidency were marked by yet another scandal.

 Who is changing Trump’s temperature?

 Answer: The growing discontent spreading across Trump’s staff, Congress and public opinion.